spryker/spryker-docs/docs/scos/dev/front-end-development/202307.0/oryx/technology.md

 You can use Lit to customize Oryx, but you can also use another framework to build web components.
 Advantages of using Lit:
 - Reusable component mixins and controllers.
-- Out of the box integration with optimized [reactivity](/docs/scos/dev/front-end-development/202311.0/oryx/architecture/reactivity/reactivity.html) and partial hydration concepts.
+- Out of the box integration with optimized [reactivity](/docs/scos/dev/front-end-development/{{page.version}}/oryx/architecture/reactivity/reactivity.html) and partial hydration concepts.
-- Out of the box integration with [server-side rendering (SSR)](/docs/scos/dev/front-end-development/202311.0/oryx/architecture/oryx-server-side-rendering.html).
+- Out of the box integration with [server-side rendering (SSR)](/docs/scos/dev/front-end-development/{{page.version}}/oryx/architecture/oryx-server-side-rendering.html).

 ## RxJS

 RxJS is a reactive programming library for JS.
 In Oryx, RxJS is used to handle asynchronous operations.
 It provides a declarative way to handle events and data streams, making it easier to manage complex data flows and state transitions.

 RxJS is predominantly used in the service layer to provide a reactive system that emits new values as you navigate through the (SPA) experience.
-RxJS is not a main citizen in the component logic, as we try to hide the reactivity altogether to avoid complexity.
+As we try to hide the reactivity altogether to avoid complexity, we avoid using RxJS in the component logic.

 ## Vite